 If there is no such a path, we must reduce the flow from s to u and from v to t with one unit.
 We do this by finding a path from u to s in the residual flow graph along which the flow can increase by one and a path from t to v along which flow can increase by one.
-(There must be such paths, because we had a flow from s to t via (u, v).)
-Then, update $\Phi$ with these two flows.
+(There must be such paths, because we had a flow from s to t via (u,v).)
+Then, update Φ with these two flows.

-Quick bin packing Bin packing is the following problem.
-You are given n objects, each weighting between 0 and 1 kg.
-Moreover, you are also given a number of boxes to place such objects in.
-The goal is to find the minimum number of boxes needed to store n objects with no box containing more than 1kg.
+Quick bin packing $Bin\ packing$ is the following problem.
+You are given n pieces of metal gadgets, each weighting between 0 and 1 kg.
+Moreover, you are given a number of large but short boxes to place such gadgets in.
+The goal is to find the minimum number of boxes needed to store n metal gadgets with no box containing more than 1 kg.